-The Gospels/Morality (10th grade) This class begins with an in-depth study of the Paschal Mystery and the Sermon on the Mount.
-After spending time learning about the life of Jesus and what He taught during his Earthly life, as well as the Salvation won for us by His Passion, it applies His teachings to the moral problems of modern times, including those pertaining to the sanctity of life, the gift of sexuality, and treating others and creation with charity.
+The Gospels / Morality (10th grade) This course begins with an in-depth study of the Paschal Mystery and the Sermon on the Mount.
+After spending time learning about the life of Jesus and what He taught during his Earthly life, as well as the Salvation won for us by His Passion, it applies His teachings to the moral problems of modern times, including those pertaining to the sanctity of life and the gift of sexuality.

 HISTORY